Are foxgloves dangerous

 Plants Poisonous to Cats

 Heart medicine (digitalis glycoside) Symptoms for the heart and blood include: .Care of Foxgloves.
-Laxatives called stimulant laxatives can decrease potassium levels in the body.
 Mother nature often disguises dangerous plants into mesmerizing blooms, so if you’re wondering is foxglove poisonous, the answer is yes.
 The heart uses potassium.
+Set the root balls into the holes and lightly pat soil around the bases of the stems.
 Providing these conditions will yield .

 Manquant :